What Is Continuous Integration Software and How Does It Work?

 Certifications and Training Programs

-Some providers offer certification courses and live training workshops, helping teams master CI/CD best practices.
+Some providers offer certification courses and live training workshops.
+This helps teams master CI/CD best practices.

 What Are the Top Continuous Integration Software Options?